 Q – How long does my finished video go for?

-A – The Basic, Deluxe & Gold packages (single cameraman packages), feature a “Long format, wedding movie edit” which on average is 1-2hours in length.
+A – The Basic, Deluxe & Gold packages (single cameraman packages), come with one edit included.
+Most couples opt for our “Long format, wedding movie edit” which on average is 1-2hours in length.
 This edit features a mixture of cinematic highlights of the informal parts of the day (ie getting ready, photo shoot etc) plus all of your formalities in their entirety (ie Ceremony, Speeches, Bridal Dance etc).

 We also offer a more comprehensive ‘highlights edit’ as an optional extra for $300.
 This highlights edit summarises your entire wedding day in a cinematically edited music video.
 If you order our Highlights edit, as a bonus we will share a short 1min teaser on our Facebook & Instagram page shortly after your wedding.
 Click here for samples

 We can be flexible with your requirements, so if you’re after an extended Highlights edit instead of our long format main movie edit, we can do this at no additional charge.

 Q – How do the hours with my package work?

 A – If for example you choose our 6 hour package, and start filming at the boys house at 3pm, your coverage will end at 9pm.
 In other words, the hours on your selected package are based on your cameraman’s start and finish time.